tusharjain5/Task-Management-App-Part1-SpringBoot/README.md

 SQL: For managing and querying the task database.

+We also use Postman to test and verify API endpoints for seamless task management

 This part handles all server-side logic and interacts with the database to perform CRUD operations effectively.